ak-uow/dissertation-write-up/chapters/04-methodology.md

 ### User Experience Design

 The User Experience design work was in two parts.
 Firstly is was important to create a Persona as a bedrock for the rest of the work.
-Secondly, wireframes were created to visually describe the user journey for each of the advertisment variations; it was at this stage that some critical decisions were made about the user experience, which ultimately shaped the study.
+Secondly, wireframes were created to visually describe the user journey for each of the advertisement variations; it was at this stage that some critical decisions were made about the user experience, which ultimately shaped the study.

 #### Persona creation

 One core concept of User Experience Design is the Persona which was helpful in creating the rest of the work.
-The Persona, being a fictional yet beliveable for the experience being developed allows the design and development of software and experiences without disgining just for one person.
+The Persona, being a fictional yet believable for the experience being developed allows the design and development of software and experiences without designing just for one person.
-While in this case only one Persona was created, the aim was to encapsulate in this fictional character the optimal qualities that it was supposed the perfect candidate for the advertisments would possess.
+While in this case only one Persona was created, the aim was to encapsulate in this fictional character the optimal qualities that it was supposed the perfect candidate for the advertisements would possess.
 There is a little bit of creative guess work involved in this stage, especially when creating a persona from scratch without having previous user research, from an earlier iteration to work with.
 Preferably, this kind of User Experience Research is continuous and iterative, changing and refining the understanding of the potential users.